 It is normal to experience the following as you heal:

-You will be given a complete post-surgical regimen to follow on how to keep your eyes cleaned and alleviate any pain or discomfort.
+After a blepharoplasty Houston patients will be given a complete post-surgical regimen to follow on how to keep your eyes cleaned and alleviate any pain or discomfort.
 It is important to avoid swimming or getting your eyes wet for 7-10 days, avoid rubbing your eyes, and not wearing contacts for at least two weeks.
 Once the swelling subsides, you will see the results of a more rested and youthful appearance.

 To learn more, schedule a Houston eyelid surgery consultation with Dr. Mark Schusterman to learn more about how this procedure will work for you.
 Dr. Schusterman will create a personalized plan to give you stunning results.